patrickarlt/acetate-site/src/documentation/loading-pages.md

 order: 30
 ---

 Acetate does not load any pages by default.
-Generally it is a good idea to load all HTML and Markdown files in your source folder.
+Generally you'll load all HTML and Markdown files in your source folder.

 <code class="filename">acetate.config.js</code>